Serena's gone, Open must go on: Kvitova, Pegula set rematch

 “Left everything on the court today,” said No. 9 Muguruza, a two-time Slam winner whose departure means the bracket was without six of the top 10 women before the third round was even done.

-Two other were on the schedule later Saturday: No. 1 Iga Swiatek and No. 6 Aryna Sabalenka.
+Nadal did not have stitches or a bandage on his nose, two days after accidentally cutting it with his racket during his previous victory.

+“A little bit bgger than usual, but it’s OK,” he said with a smile.
+“The nose is still there.”

-The night session in Ashe featured 22-time major champ Rafael Nadal against Richard Gasquet, followed by Australian Open runner-up Danielle Collins against Caroline Garcia.
+Nadal’s win was followed in Ashe by Australian Open runner-up Danielle Collins against Caroline Garcia.

-The winner of Nadal vs. Gasquet will take on No. 22 Frances Tiafoe, the first American man since Mardy Fish in 2010-12 to get to the U.S. Open’s fourth round in three consecutive years.
+On Monday, Nadal will take on No. 22 Frances Tiafoe, the first American man since Mardy Fish in 2010-12 to get to the U.S. Open’s fourth round in three consecutive years.
 Tiafoe eliminated No. 14 Diego Schwartzman 7-6 (7), 6-4, 6-4.

 It was going to be tough for any of the day’s matches to live up to the sort of attention Williams drew, or the atmosphere she helped create, during her three-match run in Ashe.